VictoriaAutMors/Map/README.md

-# flutter_map
+# Map Adviser
 A Dart implementation of map adviser written in Flutter.

 ## Installation
 Add flutter_map to your pubspec:

 ```yaml